LoginRadius/engineering-portal/GUIDELINES.md

    - **title:** A meaningful title.
 Max.
 60 characters.
      Note: This title will appear in the post, so no need to again include it in the `.md` file.
    - **date:** A date shall be in `YYYY-MM-DD` format.
 And the date shall not be greater than the current date.
    - **coverImage:** The name of the image with format shall come here.
-For example, `coverimage.png`.
+For example, `coverimage.webp`.
 Make sure that the image is present in the same directory as your `index.md`.
    - **author:** The name of the author.
 Make sure that it matches what you would add in the `/content/author.yaml` file.
    - **tags:** Add up to 3 relevant tags as an array of string `for eg: ["NodeJs"]`.
    - **description:** Add a short description about your blog post, which will appear in the card of your blog.
 It shall not be more than 160 characters.